jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

  2. Enable SRv6 for VRF carrots
       We will now need to add the VRF/SRv6 configuration to BGP.
 We will add VRF *carrot* in BGP and add enable SRv6 to each address family with the command *`segement-routing srv6`*.
 In addition we will tie the vrf to the locator policy MyLocator.

-      Last on xrd07 we will want to redistribute the static routes we added earlier using the command `*redistribute static`*.
-On xrd01 we only need to redistribute the connected routes to provide reachability for Amsterdam using the mmand `*redistribute connected`*
+      Last on xrd01 we will want to redistribute the connected routesusing the command `*redistribute connected*`.
+On xrd07 we will need to redistribute the connected and static routes to provide reachability for Rome.
+For xrd07 we will add the command `*redistribute connected*`

     **xrd01**
-    On xrd01 we'll redistribute the VRF's connected routes into BGP
     ```
     router bgp 65000
       vrf carrots